Computational-Imaging-LAB/MRS_Education/README.md

 `lcmgui`

+# If YOU DONT WANT TO MESS UP WITH THOSE STEPS LISTED BELOW try our scripts.

+First run the command below if you do not have conda installed if you have conda then proceed to the second step.
+It will wait some inputs from you, hence please wait for those inputs in front of the terminal until it is finished (5-10 mins).

+`bash req-install.sh`

+After finishing the install process close the current terminal.
+Open it again and first type

+`conda activate mrs_course`

+if everything seems ok then type following command to install vespa.

+`bash vespa-install.sh`

+After the installation you can check if everything is allright by typing

+`python -m vespa.check_dependencies`

+It is all for Linux.
+Tested on WSL and Ubuntu 20.04.
+If you face any issues please open an issue -recommended- or email us.

+# Only use if you dont prefer to use our scripts -not a wise choice but it is up to you-.
 Now time is for vespa.
 If you dont have conda installed in your system please type:

 `wget -q --show-progress https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh -o miniconda.sh`